disnana/DictSQLite/pypi_builder/Pypi.md

 ## License

-This project is licensed under a custom MIT License.
+This project is licensed under a MIT License.
 See the [LICENSE](https://github.com/disnana/DictSQLite/blob/main/LICENSE) file for details.

 You are free to modify the code, but you must give appropriate credit to the original author and comply with the terms of this license.